 There is no scientific evidence to support the use of 714X for cancer prevention or treatment.

 714X is a chemical mixture that was developed by Gaston Naessens, a French biologist from Canada.
-Although several claims have been made for 714X, such as cancer regression and revitalizing the immune system, the U.S. Food and Drug Administration analyzed the contents of 714X and found that it contains relatively inactive ingredients: 94% water, 5% nitrate, and tiny amounts of sodium, chloride, and camphor.
-Whereas such a mixture may not be harmful to the body, there are no data to show that 714X can treat cancer or HIV.
+Although several claims have been made for 714X, such as cancer regression and revitalizing the immune system, the U.S. Food and Drug Administration found that 714X contains relatively inactive ingredients: 94% water, 5% nitrate, and tiny amounts of sodium, chloride, and camphor.
+Whereas such a mixture may not be harmful to the body, there are no data to show that 714X can treat cancer or AIDS.

 Developed by Gaston Naessens, 714X is said to help disease regression, revitalize the immune system, and support host defense mechanisms.
-Promoters claim that the camphor has selective affinity for cancer cells, while the nitrate component fulfills cancer cells’ nitrogen requirement, thereby protecting immune cells.
-The nitrogen-enriched camphor supposedly antagonizes the secretion of co-cancerogenic K factor (CKF) by cancer cells (1)(2).
-No data in the literature support the proposed mechanisms of action or benefits.
+Promoters claim that camphor has selective affinity for cancer cells, while nitrate fulfills cancer cells’ nitrogen requirement, thereby protecting immune cells.
+The nitrogen-enriched camphor supposedly antagonizes the secretion of cocancerogenic K factor by cancer cells (1)(2).
+There are no data to support the above mechanisms of action nor benefits of this product.